mattramirez7/tcptools/README.md

   remained the same for the second and third ping.

   The IP address remained the same for all three pings for Google and Microsoft.

+# Using "tracert"
+## Use tracert (or traceroute, depending on your OS) on the following sites:
+www.amazon.com | www.google.com | www.microsoft.com

+### What was the target server's IP address?

+Amazon: 23.36.54.14
+Google: 142.250.217.68
+Microsoft: 23.200.56.161

+### How many hops were needed to reach the target?

+Amazon: 11
+Google: 10
+Microsoft: 11

+### Can you identify your ISP from the intermediate server DNS names?

+### Identify the "class" of IP address for each major step in the trip